yagi2/dotfiles/README.md

 ```

 ### Install Xcode with xcodes after setup script
+*note*
+Please install Xcode using the GUI version of xcodes while Apple Silicon's temporary support is in place.
 ```shell
 $ xcodes list # for login to Apple Developers
 $ xcodes install --latest